 Step 3 – Pour Boiling Water Down the Drain

-After you have run the drain snake, simply boil a large pot of water and then pour the boiling water into the drain.
+After running the drain snake, boil a large pot of water and pour the boiling water into the drain.
 The heat from the water will help break up any blockages and clogs for easier removal.

 Step 4 – Use a Plunger